Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 Notes: The agent's reward is not affected when it touches the decoy goal.
 It is simply a tool for visual distraction or to create a more complex environment without having the agent's reward affected.

-### 'Bounce' Valenced Objects

-Every valenced object (rewards) has a physics-enabled version called Bounce (e.g. GoodGoalBounce), which has an initial velocity at the start of an episode.
-Furthermore, the objects have gravity enabled which allows them to bounce off the walls and other objects (hence the name).

 ### Episode-Ending DeathZone